VictorTaelin/Bitspeak/README.md

 Examples
 --------

+Bitspeak has two versions, 6-bit and 8-bit per syllable.
+The 6-bit version is more accurate since syllables don't get mixed up, but the 8-bit one is more round since it matches 1 byte per syllable.

 Num | Hex | Bs6 | Bs8
 --- | --- | --- | ---
 16261014 | f81f96 | zipuzigi | zunbowven